-In 2019, with a passion to help victims and survivors of domestic violence, Frink left her job in healthcare to become an intern at Hope Harbor.
-She worked as an advocate, going to court with clients, helping victims find housing, transportation or a lawyer, and providing emotional support.
+In 2019, with a passion to help victims and survivors of domestic violence, Frink left her job in Healthcare to work as an advocate at Hope Harbor Home.
+As an advocate, she went to court with clients, helped victims find housing, transportation, or a lawyer, and provided emotional support.
 In February of 2021 she was promoted to administrative assistant, a position in which she manages much of the day-to-day finances for the organization and the thrift store including budgeting, donations and overseeing financial assistance for clients.

 The Future 10 recognition confirms for Frink that her “efforts to help and just be the best I can be for everyone around me means a lot.
 This is where I grew up, and to know that I have the opportunity to make it an even better place to live inspires me.”

 Frink isn’t just content at making an impact on her community through Hope Harbor Home.
 She is currently on track to complete her accounting degree at the University of North Carolina at Greensboro by the spring of 2024 and has plans to be a CPA — even opening her own firm.
 She wants to use her talents to help address the financial needs of others in the community.

 “I have a passion to help people be more financially aware, whether it’s with tax assistance, financial planning or budgeting.
 I want to help facilitate that.”

 Outside the office, Frink enjoys spending time with her significant other and her 12-year-old son, Zaccai, who recently attended the NYLF Explore STEM Envision Program.
 She also loves traveling together and planning for the future.
 She feels it is important to dream and plan with your family and that without a solid support system, there isn’t much any one person can accomplish on their own.